corianoharris/bvo-RTC-demo/README.md

 3. Speak your name when prompted
 4. Ask questions or give commands using your voice
 5. Click "Stop Listening" when you want to pause
-6. Say "I'm done RTC" to end the conversation
+6. Say "I'm done R3" to end the conversation

 ### Voice Commands

-- "Hey RTC" - Resume listening if paused
+- "Hey R3" - Resume listening if paused
-- "I'm done RTC" - End the conversation
+- "I'm done R3" - End the conversation
 - "What is the multiverse?" - Get information about the multiverse
 - "Tell me about the Baron" - Learn about multiverse characters